FAIRmat-NFDI/pynxtools/nexusparser/tools/yaml2nxdl/README.md

 Usage: ./nxdl2yaml.py [OPTIONS]

 Options:
    --input-file TEXT     The path to the input data file to read.
-(Repeat for
-                        more than one file.)
+   --append-to-base TEXT Parse xml file and append to specified base class,
-   --append-to-base     Parse xml file and append to base class, given that the xml file has same name of an existing base class.
+                         write the base class name with no extension.
    --help                Show this message and exit.

 ```